99designs/aws-vault/USAGE.md

 AWS supports assuming roles using [web identity federation and OpenID Connect](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-oidc), including login using Amazon, Google, Facebook or any other OpenID Connect server.
 The configuration options are as follows:
 * `web_identity_token_file` A file that contains an OpenID Connect identity token.
 The token is loaded and passed as the `WebIdentityToken` argument of the `AssumeRoleWithWebIdentity` operation.
 * `web_identity_token_process` A command that executes to generate an OpenID Connect identity token.
 The token written to the command's standard out is passed as the `WebIdentityToken` argument of the `AssumeRoleWithWebIdentity` operation.
+This is a custom option supported only by `aws-vault`.

 An example configuration using a static token: